100% Plant, 0% Plastic, Recyclable, Biodegradable, Totally Scalable, Eco-Friendly, and Sustainable.

 Moreover, plant-based vegan leather alternatives may include PVC or PU-based plastics or/and bioplastics within their construction.

-Bioplastic is quite the buzzword at the moment as it sounds great and very eco-friendly.
+Bioplastic is quite the buzzword at the moment as it sounds great and is very eco-friendly.

 But bio-plastics can be hard to destroy and don’t always break down easily under normal environmental conditions.

 Furthermore, bioplastics are traditionally weak and may need the support of petroleum-based plastics to support them.